Miami Car Accident Lawyer

-For example, if the cost to the accident victim outside of PIP payments is $10,000, and it is determined that they were 80 percent responsible for causing the accident, then the car accident victim may recover $2,000 from the other driver's insurance. company.
-How your Miami personal injury lawyer goes about proving fault will depend greatly on the type of accident.
+For example, if the cost to the accident victim outside of PIP payments is $10,000, and it is determined that they were 80 percent responsible for causing the accident, then the car accident victim may recover $2,000 from the other driver’s insurance. company.
+How your Florida personal injury lawyer goes about proving fault will depend greatly on the type of accident.

 What Should I Do if I Have Been Injured in a Car Accident?